ABOUT WRITE FOR RIGHTS

 You can organize an event at home, at school, in your community, on your own, online with friends…be creative!
 We’re always excited to hear about new events across Canada.

 What kinds of resources are available to publicize an event?

 Can I order more materials?

 Yes!
 To order additional materials for your event – posters, pens, buttons, postcards – please visit our online shop (*please note: if orders go beyond a certain weight, shipping costs may be added).
 If you order materials after December 3rd, please make arrangement for covering the cost of special mail.

 Do I have to register my event online?

 It is preferable to register online.
 Your event will automatically be entered on our event list website.
 It’s a great tool to help you organize and allows you to be linked with the rest of Canada on December 10th.

-Registering for the write-a-thon is your pledge to participate in the event.
-It also gives us an indication of how many people are planning on participating and how many letters were written during the Write for Rights campaign.
+Registering for Write for Rights is your pledge to participate in the event.
+It also gives us an indication of how many people are planning on participating and how many letters were written during the campaign.